Integrate Monitoring into Your ISMS

 ISO 27001 cites security monitoring as an essential security control

-But what does this really mean?
+But what does this mean?
 Every system and application in your business logs what it is doing, some events being relevant to the overall security picture, while others are not.
-In many cases, the file or local database used to store this information has limited size, to save disk space, so if a lot of information is flowing into it, it can be quickly overwritten.
+In many cases, the file or local database used to store this information has limited size to save disk space.
+Consequently, if a lot of information is flowing into it, it can be quickly overwritten.

-To review such distributed logs across a large estate is time consuming, thus to meet these requirements security teams are resorting to systems that take relevant security information from log sources and transfer them to a central analysis tool, known as a security information and event management (SIEM) solution.
+To review such distributed logs across a large estate is time-consuming.
+To meet these requirements security teams are resorting to systems that take relevant security information from log sources and transfer them to a central analysis tool, known as a security information and event management (SIEM) solution.

 Protection of Log Information

-Organisations without a SIEM are more reliant on endpoint log sources being resilient to attack, , since logs are transmitted from endpoints to this central storage location and could also be prone to attack.
+Organisations without a SIEM are more reliant on endpoint log sources being resilient to attack.
+However, these logs on endpoints are also prone to attack.

 Administrator and Operator Logs